 From our apartment in Bayeux, we spent one morning exploring the city.
 There is a Saturday morning market you must walk through if you are there, and we enjoyed sampling the local cider (adults only!) and apple tarts.
 Gazing at the cathedral, walking the streets of half-timbered houses and sitting at an outdoor cafe drinking hot chocolate, we felt like we had stepped back in time.

-The Bayeux Tapestry is one of the town’s most popular stops, and well worth a visit, but my kids were anxious to get moving after staring at a wall hanging all morning.
+The Bayeux Tapestry documents William the Conqueror’s invasion of Normandy and the Battle of Hastings.
+It is one of the town’s most popular stops and a must when visiting Normandy, but my kids were anxious to get moving after staring at a wall hanging all morning.
 We headed to the tourist office in Bayeux for advice, and were directed to the cycle shop across the street.
 This is a chance to immerse yourself in an authentically French experience: exploring the countryside by bicycle.
 The rental agency owner recommended a path to Port-en-Bessin and back, which we gladly took.
 It was an eight-mile ride, with some slopes, but we had the best time seeing the region from a slower pace, passing small villages, orchards and flower-covered fields on the route.

 We took the hour and half drive from Bayeux to Mont St. Michel, which straddles the border of Normandy and Brittany — it’s well worth the trip.
 Rising like a magical spire to the heavens, the island is the home of an abbey devoted to St. Michael, built by monks in the sixth century.
 It is also home to the village that grew up around the abbey, and lunch here can be memorable, even if bought at tourist prices.
 Be sure to get the kids to try the mussels.
 All Norman kids eat them!